Ryan Nyambe

 Ryan Nyambe (born 4 December 1997) is a Namibian professional footballer who plays as a defender for club Derby County.

 He previously played for Blackburn Rovers and Wigan Athletic, before joining Derby.
 At Blackburn and Derby, Nyambe gained promotions to the Championship by finishing in second-place in League One both times in 2018 with Blackburn and 2024 at Derby.
 Nyambe is also an international footballer for the Namibia national team.
+He had a loan spell at Reading from Derby County during January to May 2026.

 Early life

 Nyambe was born in Katima Mulilo, Namibia, raised by his aunt and uncle in the absence of his mother, who had moved to England in search of education.
 He moved to Manchester to join her at the age of ten in 2008.

 Club career

 Blackburn Rovers

 Having previously played football for his school whilst living in Namibia, he joined a local team shortly after moving to England before joining the Blackburn Rovers academy in 2011 aged 13.

 On 1 July 2015, it was announced that Nyambe had signed his first professional deal, agreeing to a three-year deal with Blackburn that would run until 30 June 2018.
 Just over a month later, on 11 August, Nyambe made his professional debut, being named in Blackburn's starting-eleven for their first round EFL Cup fixture against League One side Shrewsbury Town.
-Nyambe assisted Nathan Delfouneso's 30th minute equaliser, although Blackburn went on to lose the game 2-1, and were ultimately knocked out of the cup.
+Nyambe assisted Nathan Delfouneso's 30th-minute equaliser, although Blackburn went on to lose the game 2–1, and were ultimately knocked out of the cup.

 On 19 November 2016, Nyambe made his league debut for Blackburn, coming on as a 77th-minute substitution for Danny Graham in a 3–2 Championship victory over Brentford.
 His first league start came two weeks later, on 3 December, in a 1–1 draw with Huddersfield Town.
 Despite the 2016–17 season being one to forget, as Blackburn were relegated to League One, Nyambe came away from the season with 31 competitive appearances and the club's Young Player of the Year award.

 On 21 July 2017, it was announced that Nyambe had agreed a new three-year deal with the club, with the optional for a further 12-months.
-After a disastrous season the season before, Nyambe helped Blackburn achieve promotion back to the Championship after finishing runners-up to Wigan Athletic in League One at the end of the 2017–18 season.
+Nyambe helped Blackburn achieve promotion back to the Championship after finishing runners-up to Wigan Athletic in League One at the end of the 2017–18 season.
 Nyambe made 35 appearances in all competitions for the club, despite suffering a hamstring injury in March 2018.
 Reflecting on Blackburn's promotion, Nyambe stated: "I'm very proud and it was great to enjoy the occasion with the fans."

 On 23 April 2019, Blackburn announced that Nyambe had signed a new two-year contract with the club, with the option for an additional year that would see the player's stay at Blackburn be extended until the summer of 2022.